Science Says Being Short Makes You Depressed

 That kind of constant trivialization can weigh on someone, and Mark said his height actively contributed to battles with depression he faced over the years.
 “When you’re actively trying to dig yourself out of a hole and do the things you know you should do, you have this extra layer half of the time of self-doubt.”

-In Los Angeles, Ely Henry, a 5’6″ (OK, more like five foot five and a half) guy who has been diagnosed with dysthymia—persistent depression—shared a similar story.
+In Los Angeles, Ely Henry, a 170 cm (OK, more like 167 cm) guy who has been diagnosed with dysthymia—persistent depression—shared a similar story.
 “When I was younger, I [felt] insignificant [and] had to compensate.
 Spoke louder, more frequently; wanted to make my voice heard,” he told me.
 “I felt like being smaller made me need to fight harder to be taken seriously.
 As I’ve gotten older I’ve come to peace with it.
 Now it’s just a bummer getting things from high shelves.”

 The most depressing thing, of course, is that it’s something out of his control—and, Henry added, “when you really look at it, it’s not something that generally even affects me.
 Like with most superficial issues, anyone that cares about how short or tall you are is an asshole.”

 While there’s still plenty of evidence that short guys get the short straw in life, stories like Rock’s show that it doesn’t always have to be a bummer.
-Did you know Gandhi was only 5’4″?
+Did you know Gandhi was only 164 cm?

 Across the board in scientific study, height has an association with various markers of success and happiness—but that association is relatively small, explained Freeman, the Oxford psychologist.
 “It is obvious that you can have great success whatever your height.
 It’s just that greater height confers a bit of an advantage.”